davepacheco/node-moray/docs/man/man1/moray.md

 The following `COMMON_OPTIONS` options are accepted by all of these commands:

+`-b, --bootstrap-domain BOOTSTRAP_DOMAIN`
+    Specifies the domain name for the nameservers themselves.
+Triton and Manta both provide domain names for the nameservers themselves.
+This is useful in split DNS environments to ensure that the Moray only uses the nameservers that know about the target service.
+This applies to both SRV-record-based discovery and traditional A-record-based discovery, but has no impact when connecting to a specific IP address and port.

 `-h, --host HOST_OR_IP`
     Specifies an IP address or DNS domain for the remote Moray server.
 See above for details.